AsutoSSH/Newton-Raphson-polynomial-root/README.md

 	One of the roots(if multiple present): -9
 	Verififcation: P(found root or closest value) = 1.70388e-10

-3) CASE OF 2 NEGATIVE ROOTS
+3) CASE OF 2 NEGATIVE ROOTS:

 	Enter degree of polynomial:4
 	General Form: ax^4+bx^3+cx^2+dx+e